 Gwyn Davies & Sons Butchers have been supplying high-quality meat and poultry for three generations.

 Expect top-quality handmade speciality produce such as venison and leek sausages, barbecue treats, faggots and venison burgers, along with dinner table staples such as lamb leg or shoulder for that extra-special Sunday roast.

 Fancy a delightful local Sunday roast?
-Then visit our top 10 places to enjoy Sunday lunch in West Wales.
+Then visit our top places to enjoy Sunday lunch in Pembrokeshire.

 If we’ve tickled your tastebuds and you want to try out more (or all) of these fantastic places to eat in St Davids, then why not come here on holiday?
 Book yourself a well-deserved break at one of our St Davids holiday cottages.
 We have self-catering accommodation around and nearby this historic city, from sea view apartments to countryside cottages.